apache/flink/docs/ops/deployment/docker.zh.md

 The [`jobmanager.rpc.address`](../config.html#jobmanager-rpc-address) option must be configured, others are optional to set.

-The environment variable `FLINK_PROPERTIES` should contain a list of Flink cluster configuration options separated by new line, the same way as in the `flink-conf.yaml`.
+The environment variable `FLINK_PROPERTIES` should contain a list of Flink cluster configuration options separated by new line, the same way as in the `flink-conf.yaml`. `FLINK_PROPERTIES` takes precedence over configurations in `flink-conf.yaml`.

 ### Provide custom configuration